svm-suite/svm-suite.github.io/README.md

 )
 ```

-is analogous to the one in [4.1. temporary data storage](#41-temporary-data-storage).
-The only difference is that we use permanent storage cells.
-Such use stores data in the file system while `PERM` sections hold paths to specific files.
+is completely analogous to the one in [temporary data storage] section.
+The only difference is that we use permanent storage cells instead of temporary ones.
+Such use stores data in the file system, while `PERM` sections hold paths to specific files.
 Relatedly, `perm` sections refer to those files.
 Permanent data storage introduces referential opaqueness from the outside world of the process.

 ##### 1.2.2. pattern matching